C

 “What’s the primary call-to-action?
 Are we encouraging users to buy more time?”

 “What happens if a player fails to complete the challenge even after adding extra time?
-Should they start over, skip to the next challenge, or encounter another outcome?”
+Should they start over or skip to the next challenge?”

-With these questions, I decided to do a deeper dive into mobile app gameplay.
-So, I looked into the one of the top-grossing mobile game franchises in the US app stores—Candy Crush Saga.
+With these questions in mind, I decided to explore mobile gameplay more deeply.
+I turned to one of the top-grossing mobile game franchises in the US app stores, Candy Crush Saga.

 So, I created 2 user flows: